cldeluna/pynet-py-ansible-cert/week9/README.md

 Completed

 ##9.
-Write a Python script in a different directory (not the one containing mytest).
+Write a Python script in a different directory.

 ###a.
 Verify that you can import mytest and call the three functions func1(), func2(), and func3().
 ###b.
 Create an object that uses MyClass.
 Verify that you call the hello() and not_hello() methods.